tomas-fryza/vhdl-course/lab6-lfsr/README.md

 1. Implement two n-bit LFSR counters on the Nexys A7 board.
 Configure the first, a 4-bit counter, to increment every 500 ms (requires the `enable_clock` component from the previous lab), displaying the count on the 7-segment display (also requires `bin2seg`).
 Set the initial seed value using four switches and enable loading by `BTND`.

-   For the second counter, an 8-bit counter, configure it to increment every 100 ms, display its value using LEDs, and disable the initial setting.
+   For the second counter, an 8-bit counter, configure it to increment every 100 ms, display its value using LEDs, and disable the initial settings.

    ![top level](images/top-level_lfsr_n-bit_structure.png)